maziac/DeZog/documentation/EmulatorInterface.md

 - EmulatorClass info: not available.
 - Possibility to change the 'driver', e.g. Spectrum 48k or Spectrum 128k

+Problem:
+- for Mame there is normally not source (asm file) available.
+I.e. DeZog would in that case do short disassemblies.
+But to set a breakpoint a source file is required.
+As no source file is available there is no possibility to create a BP.
+I.e. an additional command to set/clear breakpoints is required.
+Or: one would have to create a disassembly file through a trace file.

 ### Mame debugger (accessible through lua)